 In the 1980s John Searle argued in Intentionality (1983) (and further in The Rediscovery of the Mind (1991)) that intentionality and consciousness are essential properties of mental states.
 For Searle, our brains produce mental states with properties of consciousness and intentionality, and this is all part of our biology, yet consciousness and intentionality require a “first-person” ontology.
 Searle also argued that computers simulate but do not have mental states characterized by intentionality.
 As Searle argued, a computer system has a syntax (processing symbols of certain shapes) but has no semantics (the symbols lack meaning: we interpret the symbols).
 In this way Searle rejected both materialism and functionalism, while insisting that mind is a biological property of organisms like us: our brains “secrete” consciousness.

-The philosophy or theory of mind overall may be factored into the following disciplines or ranges of theory relevant to mind:
+The philosophy of mind may be factored into the following disciplines or ranges of theory relevant to mind:

 - Neuroscience studies the neural activities that serve as biological substrate to the various types of mental activity, including conscious experience.
 Neuroscience will be framed by evolutionary biology (explaining how neural phenomena evolved) and ultimately by basic physics (explaining how biological phenomena are grounded in physical phenomena).
 Here lie the intricacies of the natural sciences.
 Part of what the sciences are accountable for is the structure of experience, analyzed by phenomenology.

-- Cultural analysis studies the social practices that help to shape or serve as cultural substrate of the various types of mental activity, including conscious experience.
-Here we study the import of language and other social practices.
+- Cultural analysis studies the social practices that help to shape or serve as cultural substrate of the various types of mental activity, including conscious experience, typically manifest in embodied action.
+Here we study the import of language and other social practices, including background attitudes or assumptions, sometimes involving particular political systems.

 - Ontology of mind studies the ontological type of mental activity in general, ranging from perception (which involves causal input from environment to experience) to volitional action (which involves causal output from volition to bodily movement).